PpushkarJjain/spin-glow-win-it-09/knowledge_base.md

 #### 5. **Recent Updates**

+*   **Animation Implementation**:
+    *   Integrated the Framer Motion library to introduce animations throughout the application.
+    *   Updated the animation workflow and rules to streamline the implementation of new animations.
 *   **Audio Experience**:
     *   Implemented a "Start Experience" overlay on the Spinner Page to comply with browser autoplay policies for audio.
     *   Added background music, spin, and win sound effects to enhance the user experience.